Reopening Community Prep

 Our in-person and distance learning classes include math, language arts, social studies, science, creative arts, music/dance, technology (in person only), Spanish, physical education, and social-emotional learning.
 We will continue to provide after school care, prioritizing families with the greatest need, as we will need to practice new health and safety measures during all aspects of our school day.
 We are exploring the possibility of holding intramural sports that align with physical distancing/mitigation guidelines.

-We have held two parent Zoom meetings on reopening.
+We held four parent Zoom meetings on reopening throughout the month of August.
 If you missed those meetings, you can access a recording in TeacherEase under Announcements.
-Our next parent meetings will be on:

 “School closures carry high social and economic costs for people across communities.
 Their impact however is particularly severe for the most vulnerable...
 The resulting disruptions exacerbate already existing disparities within the education system but also in other aspects of their lives.”